IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

           - `category` (Required, String) Category of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.
     - `position` (Optional, list).
 Provides the postion when a new rule is added or updated the position of the current rule.
-If not provided new rule will be added at the last.You can only use one of the before, after, and index fields at a time.
+If not provided new rule will be added at the last.
+You can only use one of the before, after, and index fields at a time.
       - `index` (Optional, String) Index of the rule to be added.
       - `before` (Optional, String) Id of the rule before which new rule will be added.
       - `after` (Optional, String) Id of the rule after which new rule will be added.